fan455/fan455_piano_synthesis/README.md

 # fan455_piano_synthesis
-A piano sound synthesis project using physical modelling
+This is a open-source piano sound synthesis project using physical modelling.